h0tbird/meshlab/multi-primary-mesh/README.md

 ## Step CLI

 `step` is an easy-to-use CLI tool for building, operating, and automating Public Key Infrastructure (PKI) systems and workflows.
-This demo uses `step` as a standalone, general-purpose PKI toolkit: You can use it for many common crypto and X.509 operations.
+This lab uses `step` as a standalone, general-purpose PKI toolkit to generate a unified trust for both clusters with a common root.

 <details><summary>Click me</summary><p>